 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Grant County #1 series and is a This thriller is a hardcover edition that was published by HarperTorch on October 1, 2002 and has 311 pages.
+It is part of the Grant County #1 series and is a thriller that was published by HarperTorch on October 1, 2002 and has 311 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include MatchUp

 First in the Grant County thriller series and revolving around pediatrician and coroner Sara Linton and based in Heartsdale, Georgia.

 In 2002, Blindsighted was a nominee for the Barry Award for Best First Novel and the Macavity Award for Best First Mystery Novel.

 Wow.
 This was excellent, and an interesting combination of thriller and cozy with murders worse than horrific.
 I gotta wonder a bit about Slaughter’s mind, where she gets this horrible combination of terror to rain down on the victims.
 Jesus.
 And I do wonder if it seems more horrible simply because it contrasts so much with the cozy, small-town vibe.